- Introduce yourself and create a sense of excitement/magic

 This is an excellent first-day-drama activity if you have time for all of your students to have a turn.
 In this game, students will be performing, but they will be doing so without feeling pressure to be a ‘good actor,’ and the point of this game is really to give students a positive experience of performing on their first day of drama.
 It should result in a lot of laughter and ease any tension that the more reluctant students in your group will be feeling.

 After you’ve done a name-game and an ensemble-building game, tell students that they will be doing their first bit of performing, but they don’t need to worry, because the point of the activity is to not be any good!
-Tell students that the name of the game is ‘World’s Worst Auditions,’ and that in a moment, each student will receive sides (which are short scripts used for auditions).
+Tell students that the name of the game is ‘World’s Worst Auditions,’ and that in a moment, each student will receive sides (short scripts used for auditions).

 How to play: